COMP2150-24s1/level-design-assessment-cecil-ia/README.md

 ### 1.4.
 Exploration
 How does your level design facilitate autonomy and invite the player to explore?
 How do your aesthetic and layout choices create distinct and memorable spaces and/or places?

-There are multiple opportunities for exploration in the game.
-The first is in the first level, where it is optional for the player to take out the spitter.
-In the second level, the player has an option to go through a passage to grab an additional heart, as well as additional ways to get back to the start of the level rather than having to go around the block again.
+Each level of the floor is distinct and unique, meaning the player doesn't have to look at the same scenery for the entire game.
+By doing this, it adds a bit of interest, and changes in game aesthetic.
+The multiple routes that the player can take also adds to exploration, as it gives the player some more freedom and not have to stick to a set path.

-By adding variety in choices and opportunities into the level design, the game invites the player to take their own paths, and encourages map exploration.
+Adding multiple routes also means that the player gets to explore the map a bit more, rather than have to stick to whatver they see on the screen and blindly follow a set path.

 ![Alternate passage to collect heart in level 2](DocImages/Untitled167_20240407182719.jpeg)